 Finally, I see psychotherapy as being not only for those with a diagnosable psychological issue, or for someone who can be labelled as having something 'wrong' with them.
 I believe it can benefit anyone who wants to get more out of life and who is prepared to explore themselves with an open mind.

 I am a UKCP registered psychotherapist, having completed my MA in Humanistic and Integrative Psychotherapy as part of a 7 year training at Bath Centre for Psychotherapy and Counselling (BCPC) where I remain a current graduate member.
 I have been working in private practise since 2014 and prior to this spent a year working as a voluntary therapist for Turning Point with adults with addiction problems.
 I have also spent over 7 years working for NHS Southern Health and Andover and District Mencap with adults with mental health problems and learning disabilities, and a year working with mental health patients at an acute inpatient unit for NHS Avon and Wiltshire Partnership Trust (AWP).

 Psychotherapy and counselling sessions with me last 50 minutes each with a view to continuing on a weekly basis as an ongoing process of exploration, discovery and personal development.
 I offer a confidential, supportive and non-judgemental environment for this exploration to take place.
-I also offer the initial session for free if you choose not to continue afterwards, so it gives you a chance to get a bit of a feel for the process and for working with me before making any financial commitment.
-If you choose to continue I charge £45/ session.
+I charge £50/ session.